Nebraska Diminished Value Claims

 T.O.
 Haas Tire Co. v.
 Futura Coatings, Inc., 2 Neb.
 App.
 1, 507 N.W.2d 297 (1993)

-The Nebraska Court of Appeals held that when personal property is damaged but not destroyed, the proper measure of damages includes the difference between the property’s value immediately before the damage and its value after the damage.
-The court recognized that repair costs alone may be insufficient when repairs do not fully restore the property’s pre loss value.
+The Nebraska Court of Appeals held that when personal property is damaged but not destroyed, the proper measure of damages includes the difference between the property's value immediately before and immediately after the damage.
+The court acknowledged that repair costs alone can fall short when they don't fully restore the property's pre-loss value.

 Restatement (Second) of Torts § 928 – Harm to Chattels